KrauseFx/krausefx.com/data.md

   <tr><td>Apple Health</td><td><span class="highlighted" id="h-health">3,048</span></td><td>Steps data</td></tr>
 </table>

-Currently I have <span class="highlighted">41</span> graphs published here.
-They are snapshots taken on a given day for privacy reasons, and are non-interactive to prevent any accidental data leaks.
+I selected <span class="highlighted">41</span> graphs to show publicly on this page.
+For privacy reasons, and to prevent any any accidental data leaks, the graphs below are snapshots taken on a given day.